ACrazyTown/crazybot/README.md

 ## How to run?

-1. Edit the enviroment variable 'TOKEN' in start.sh with your Discord bot token.
+1. Edit the enviroment variable `TOKEN in start.sh with your Discord bot token.
-2. Run the script.
+2. Run `start.sh`.